 Rich, handsome young men, each with his own distinct personality…this type of bishounen cast is a staple in shojo manga.
 And if you like yours with a generous helping of chibi humor, you should definitely check out Higasa Akai’s The Royal Tutor.
-Read on for my review of Volume 1.
+Read on for my review of Volume 1 (For my reviews of other volumes, click here.).

 Back Cover Blurb